Class Resource

 public void init()

 Called at initialization time with the resource management.
 At the point in time this method gets called, a handle has been associated.
+While there will be only one instance at a time, in highly concurrent situations, this method may be called more than once

 -